 A new window will open, which is essentially a control panel that features numerous icons for all of your computer’s functions.
 Select “Notifications,” which has an icon of a bell.

 Step 4: Find “Messages” in the Notifications Tab

 The notifications menu panel should now be open, as shown above.
-This is where you can modify a range of settings regarding alerts.
+This is where you can modify a range of settings regarding alerts and hide alerts.
 You need to locate and click on the “Messages” bar on the left side of the window.

 Step 5: Change Notifications Settings